-Two Paths: Divorce Mediation vs. Divorce Court – The Differences
+Two Paths: Divorce Mediation vs. Divorce Court (Litigation)

-A great way to avoid divorce court and all the time, money, and stress that comes along with it, is to use a divorce mediator.
-In mediation, the parties control the outcome by negotiating directly with each other on parenting and financial issues.
+A great way to avoid divorce court and all the time, money, and stress that comes along with it, is to explore the benefits of using a divorce mediator.
+In divorce mediation, the parties control the outcome by negotiating directly with each other on parenting and financial issues.
 The divorce mediator knows what issues have to be addressed and will guide you through the process.
-Children in a divorce situation where a mediator is involved often handle the process better, as their parents are less stressed and maintain more control over the whole situation.
-In addition, marriage breakups handled through a divorce mediator can be handled much more quickly if each spouse is willing to compromise, as they are not at the mercy of the court’s timeline.
-When all is said and done, using a divorce mediator can eliminate much of the hassle and emotional stress that so often comes along with stereotypical divorce proceedings, helping both parties to move on with their lives as quickly as possible.
+When there are children involved, mediation is the better process, as their parents are less stressed and maintain more control over the whole situation.
+In addition, marriage breakups handled through a divorce mediator can be handled much more quickly than litigation if each spouse is willing to compromise, as they are not at the mercy of the court’s timeline.
+When all is said and done, using a divorce mediator can eliminate much of the hassle and emotional stress that so often comes along with stereotypical divorce court proceedings, helping both parties to move on with their lives as quickly as possible.

 If you choose the middle option, which is known as collaborative law, each spouse is represented by a lawyer, but you still avoid divorce court, as the lawyers typically work to reach a solution that meets both partners’ needs.
-This may be option where one party feels that they will be dominated in direct negotiations with the other party.
-You still have more control over the process than you would if you went the traditional route because you and your spouse will be in the same room, accompanied by your attorneys, during some or all of the settlement negotiations.
+This may be an option where one party feels that they will be dominated in direct negotiations with the other party.
+You still have more control over the process than you would if you went the traditional route because you and your spouse will be in the same room, accompanied by your attorneys, family support specialists, and financial professionals as needed during some or all of the settlement negotiations.